-How To Become a Licensed Private Investigator in Alabama
+Learn How To Get a Private Investigator License in Alabama

 State Licensing Authority

-Until recently, private investigators were not required to be licensed in the state of Alabama.
-In June of 2013, the Alabama legislature introduced Senate Bill 172.
+Until recently, private investigators were not required to be licensed in Alabama.
+However, in June 2013, the Alabama legislature introduced Senate Bill 172.
 There was nearly unanimous support for the bill in both the House and Senate.
-The bill 172 was sponsored by Senator Bill Holtzclaw of Madison, Alabama and Representative Howard Sanderford from Huntsville, Alabama.
+Bill 172 was sponsored by Senator Bill Holtzclaw of Madison, Alabama, and Representative Howard Sanderford from Huntsville, Alabama.

-The Alabama private investigator licensing board is chosen by the governor, community and other state and local groups.
-In the near future, private investigators will be required to submit their finger prints and undergo background checks.
-They will also have to complete continuing education courses just like private eyes in many other states.
+The Alabama private investigator licensing board is chosen by the governor, community, and other state and local groups.
+In the near future, private investigators will be required to submit their fingerprints and undergo background checks.
+Also, investigators will have to complete continuing education courses just like private eyes in many other states.

 To apply for a license or get more information, contact the state’s licensing authority at:

-Following are the minimum requirements that must be met by an individual to obtain a license in the state.
+The following are the minimum requirements that an individual must meet to obtain a license in the state.

-- The applicant must be at least 21 years of age.
+- First, the applicant must be at least 21 years of age.

-- Has not been declared by any court of competent jurisdiction incompetent by reason of mental defect or disease (unless a court of competent jurisdiction has subsequently declared the applicant competent).
+- Next, the applicant has not been declared by any court of competent jurisdiction incompetent because of a mental defect or disease (unless a court of competent jurisdiction has subsequently declared the applicant competent).

-- Has not been convicted of a felony crime.
+- Hasn’t been convicted of a felony crime.

 - Has passed an examination by the Board designed to measure knowledge and competence in the investigation field;

-OR (a) Be an investigator holding a current business license in the state of Alabama on the effective date of the adoption of the rules and regulations of the Board.
-The opportunity to apply for a private investigator license issued under this rule shall expire 365 days after the implementation of the rules and regulations of the Board.
+Or be an investigator holding a current business license in the state of Alabama on the effective date of the adoption of the rules and regulations of the Board.
+The opportunity to apply for a private investigator license issued under this rule shall expire 365 days after implementing the rules and regulations of the Board.
 Holders of these licenses shall be eligible to renew their licenses, as are any other licensed private investigators.